olensmar/serverless4j/maven-plugin/README.md

     </executions>
 </plugin>
 ```
-The plugin currently supports aws and openwhisk providers.
+(the plugin currently supports aws and openwhisk providers)

 Until there is a non-SNAPSHOT version of the plugin you'll also need to add the sonatype snapshot repository
-to your list of repositories:
+to your list of repositories, either in mavens settings.xml or in your project pom.xml

 ```
 <pluginRepositories>